 Iva from Croatia, made a big batch of these cute starfish treats using hazelnut cookies filled with Nutella instead of s'mores.
 Yum!

-Lynette made here cheese ball monsters for her kid’s lunch and used yellow and white cheese
+Lynette made her cheese ball monsters for her kids' lunch and used yellow and white cheese

 which gives the monsters a fun furry look.

-Hannah added eyes to her spiders, which make them look adorably cute instead of creepy.
+Hannah added eyes to her spiders, which made them look adorably cute instead of creepy.
 I love these spider cookies.
 They are wonderful!

-Lillian made up a batch of my cookies and her family loved the recipe.
+Lillian made up a batch of these creepy spider-infested cookies for her family.

 Carrie from What an Awesome Cake! used small Cookies and Cream Fudge tombstones to top some cool zombie cupcakes.
 I love the eerie quality of these little cakes.